 The Lower Step-Over Height on “Girls Bikes”

 Here’s a bit of history: The lower stand-over design was introduced in the late 1800s for women riding in long skirts and dresses.
-A step-through frame allowed women to get on and off a bike without having to lift their legs high over the saddle and to ride without the fabric getting caught up on the top tube.
+A step-through frame allowed women to get on and off a bike without having to lift their legs high over the saddle.
+It also allowed dress wearing women to ride without the fabric getting caught up on the top tube.
 Great design decisions for the reality of the time!
 Luckily our daughters do not have to worry about these old fashioned clothing norms anymore.

 Today, most adult bicycle designs are described by frame style, rather than the sex of the rider.
-Although there are a few companies that make bikes specifically for adult women who can have longer legs, a shorter torso, narrower shoulders, slightly shorter arms and smaller hands than men of the same height – an idea that relies on sweeping generalizations and a topic for another day, boys and girls do not display these physical differences until adolescence.
+Although there are a few companies that make bikes specifically for adult women who can have longer legs, a shorter torso, narrower shoulders, slightly shorter arms and smaller hands than men of the same height.
+This an idea that relies on sweeping generalizations and a topic for another day.
+Boys and girls do not display these physical differences until adolescence.

 Despite the changes in fashion over time and the fact that boys and girls do not have physical differences requiring different bicycle design, there seems to be an expectation in the kids bike market to have two different designs.